 Often, tools or frameworks have an official blog so it might be a good idea to follow blogs from the ones you use.
 For example, Microsoft have a lot of great dev blogs like .NET Blog, ASP.NET Blog, Xamarin Blog, Azure DevOps Blog (you can find the complete list here)

 Yet, I don't think that there is a must-read list of blogs that you should only read articles from, not even a list by tech stack.
 Because every blog author writes differently you have to find blogs that best suit what you like, both in the topics and in the format of the articles.
-Maybe you like to read short blog posts that just give you an high-level view of a techno or maybe on the contrary you like to read long blog posts that deep dive into a technology.
-It's really up to you to find what kind of articles you like to read, which blogs can make difficult frameworks/concepts become crystal clear and which blog authors have a writing style that appeals to you.
+Maybe you like to read short blog posts that just give you a high-level view of a techno or maybe on the contrary you like to read long blog posts that deep dive into a technology.
+It's really up to you to find what kind of articles you like to read, which blogs can make difficult frameworks/concepts to become crystal clear, and which blog authors have a writing style that appeals to you.

 In a nutshell read blogs that you will enjoy reading because there is no point in making yourself read things just to learn something: learning should always be a pleasure ✨.

-Use a RSS feed reader
+Use an RSS feed reader

 I personally use Feedly but there are many other nice RSS feed readers.
-I let you do your own comparison about the different RSS feed readers that exist.
+I let you do your comparison about the different RSS feed readers that exist.

-As you can see on the screenshot of my Feedly account I try to regroup blogs by topic like "Database", "DevOps", "Xamarin" when I can, even if it's not totally accurate because blogs are rarely about one subject only.
+As you can see on the screenshot of my Feedly account I try to regroup blogs by topic like "Database", "DevOps", "Xamarin" when I can, even if it's not accurate because blogs are rarely about one subject only.
 There are surely better ways to organize all that or nice Feedly features that I should use but this has been working for me until now so I keep it that way for the moment.
-I am using the free version of Feedly and that's enough for me, even if I could benefits from some of their paid features like following Twitter feeds or hiding sponsored ads (not really annoying as there are not that many ads but it would be better without).
+I am using the free version of Feedly and that's enough for me, even if I could benefit from some of their paid features like following Twitter feeds or hiding sponsored ads (not that much annoying as there are not that many ads but it would be better without).